itsamrit/DSA/Recursion and Dp/Readme.md

-💚 TLE ERROR AFTER MEMOIZATION (ans is right but tle even after memoizing): You must have 1 or more parameters which is useless.
+👉 Tle after memoization: You must have 1 or more parameters which is useless.

-Avoid using boolean recursion/memoization
+Avoid using return type bool in recursion/memoization.

+For problems like return true if alleast k can be placed : Find atlmost things which can be placed using int dfs() & return true if(dfs()>=k).
+Similarly for atmost k.

 eg : Return true if robbers can rob k adjacent houses :